 Mediator Complaint Procedure

-The court will accept Applications for placement on the Civil Mediation Panel beginning August 31, 2015.
-Completed applications will be reviewed by the ADR committee on a quarterly basis.
+Applications for placement on the Civil Mediation Panel are reviewed by the ADR committee on a quarterly basis.

-- Review the Mediator Application (CIV-023) and Mediator Manual to learn more about the panel requirements;
+- Review the Application to Serve as Mediator and/or Arbitrator (CIV-023) and ADR Mediator and Judicial Arbitrator Lists Policy (CIV-417) to learn more about the panel requirements;

-- Submit your completed Mediator Application (CIV-023) along with all supporting documents to the ADR clerk in the Civil Business office.
+- Submit your completed Application to Serve as Mediator and/or Arbitrator (CIV-023) along with all supporting documents to the ADR clerk in the Civil Business office.

-- 2020 CME Declarations must be submitted to the Mediation Program Office on or before February 1, 2021.
+- Annual CME Declaration must be submitted to the Mediation Program Office on or before February 1, 2024.